National OrganizationsAdult and Juvenile Female Offenders (AJFO)

 The CGJ seeks to develop gender-responsive policies and practices for women and girls who are under criminal justice supervision.
 The Center is committed to research and to the implementation of policies and programs that will encourage positive outcomes for this underserved population.
 Being gender responsive means creating an environment through site selection, staff selection, program development, content, and material that reflects an understanding of the realities of the lives of women and girls and that addresses and responds to their strengths and challenges.

-You should go to this website first if you are looking for “[r]esearch on program effectiveness reviewed and rated by Expert Reviewers [with] [e]asily understandable ratings based on whether a program achieves its goals.”
+Crimesolutions provides research on program effectiveness reviewed and rated by Expert Reviewers with easily understandable ratings based on whether a program achieves its goals.”
 Programs in the corrections and reentry field are divided into all, community corrections, inmate programs and treatment, recidivism, and reentry and release.
 In addition to corrections and reentry, the other broad topical areas are courts, crime and crime prevention, drugs and substance abuse, juveniles, law enforcement, technology and forensics, and victims and victimization.

 Legal Services for Prisoners with Children (LSPC)